Image: Dave Zammit

 Baladi

-An Arabic term meaning “local” or “native,” often used to describe village-grown food, practices, and ways of life.
-For many refugees and migrants, it evokes nostalgia and longing for village roots and land-based traditions, as well as the grief of disconnection.
-In diaspora, this loss often transforms into living memory through food, craft, land rituals, music, and community practices.
+An Arabic term meaning “local” or “native,” often used to describe village-based food, practices, and ways of life.
+For many refugees and migrants, it evokes nostalgia and longing for land-based traditions, as well as the grief of disconnection.
+In diasporic contexts, this loss often transforms into living memory through food, craft, land rituals, music, and community practices.

 Baladi Creative

-An interdisciplinary framework for creative research that brings together land, memory, and cross-cultural collaboration to reimagine home as a lived, evolving condition rather than a fixed place.
+Baladi Creative is the platform through which Lama develops her creative research.
+It brings together land, memory, and cross-cultural collaboration to explore home as a lived, evolving condition rather than a fixed place.

 Selected CV.